 The vocabulary to talk about remote work in French

-Companies of all sizes have embraced remote work in 2021.
+Companies of all sizes have embraced remote work in 2020.
 With varying levels of preparedness, employees are participating in the largest remote working experience.
-In France as well as in other countries, it is the ongoing Covid-19 pandemic that forced employers and employees towards remote work.
+In France, as well as in other countries, it is the ongoing Covid-19 pandemic that forced employers and employees towards remote work.

 This article is about remote work in French.
-It aims to help learners to improve their language skills and to grow their French for business vocabulary in the context of remote work.
+It aims to help learners to elevate their language skills and to grow their French for business vocabulary in the context of remote work.

 In this article, you’ll better understand: